 I am not over-inflating how well these things work, most people just don’t apply them to small projects like decorating and DIY projects you want to get done around the house.
 Most people also don’t get most of their projects done.
 Remember, most projects fail because they never start, fizzle out in the middle, or get done but don’t meet your expectations.
 With these 6 steps you can get different results.

 This is part 3 of a 3-part series of how to avoid project fails in your home.
 In part 1, I shared how to prevent the most common cause of project failure.
 In part 2, I shared the 11 things a motivated decorator does differently.
-This mini-series also happens to be a preview of my latest class, The Easy Way to Prioritize and Plan Your Home Projects, available inside School of Decorating.
+This mini-series also happens to be a preview of what I share in my best-selling book Project Home: How To Prioritize Your To-Do List, Pick the Most Important Projects, and Get Them Done.

 Picking the Right Project